mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/adding_vector_data.md

 }
   {% endhighlight %}

-  {----}

-  {% highlight swift %}
-private func addCountries() {
-   // handle this in another thread let queue = DispatchQueue.global() queue.async {
-      let bundle = Bundle.main
-      let allOutlines = bundle.paths(forResourcesOfType: "geojson", inDirectory: nil) as!
-[String]

-      for outline in allOutlines {
-         if let jsonData = NSData(contentsOfFile: outline),
-                let wgVecObj = MaplyVectorObject(fromGeoJSON: jsonData as Data) {
-            // the admin tag from the country outline geojson has the country name ­ save if let attrs = wgVecObj.attributes,
-                   let vecName = attrs.objectForKey("ADMIN") as?
-NSObject {
-               wgVecObj.userObject = vecName
-            }

-            // add the outline to our view let compObj = self.theViewC?.addVectors([wgVecObj], desc: self.vectorDict)

-            // If you ever intend to remove these, keep track of the MaplyComponentObjects above.
-         }
-      }
-   }
-}
-  {% endhighlight %}
 {% endmultiple_code %}

 Build and run the app.
 You should see the outlines of the countries you included in HelloEarth.